wheresrhys/fetch-mock/docs/docs/core/fetchHandler.md

 By default it will error.
 In order to return responses `.route()`, `.catch()` and other convenience methods of `fetchMock` must first be used to add routes to its internal router.

-All calls made using `fetchMock.fetchHandler` are recorded in `fetchMock.callHistory`
+All calls made using `fetchMock.fetchHandler` are recorded in `fetchMock.callHistory`.